 Their coat is unforgettable with its long wavy fur.
 This coat will grow in grey, fawn, and black colors.
 The briard is categorized as a herding dog.

-One of the briard’s unique things is that their eyes are almost sandwiched in between its long wavy hairs and will appear as if it has been blinded.
+One of the briard’s unique things is that their eyes are almost sandwiched in between their long wavy hairs and will appear as if it has been blinded.

 This dog is sometimes referred to as the Brittany spaniel.
 This dog traces its roots to France.
-This dog has a nice coat that offers an agreeable elegance.
+This dog has a nice coat that offers a pleasant elegance.

 The Brittany is cheerful when in the presence of family members.
-Due to their reduced undercoat, they are easy to maintain with minimal grooming required.
+Due to their reduced undercoat, they are easy to maintain with minimal grooming.